 In 2010-2011 a proper statistically sound sampling frame was developed and implemented in the observer program.
 This has reduced some of the problems mentioned in ICES WKACCU and WKPRECISE and latest WKPICS in 2012 as to avoid shortfalls.
-However, the new sampling program has in practice been more difficult to implement than expected mainly, due to the increased logistics problems that arise when vessels are randomly selected from a database (vessels with homeports on small islands, skippers that we do not normally have contact with ect.).
+However, the new sampling program has in practice been more difficult to implement than expected mainly, due to the increased logistics problems that arise when vessels are randomly 15 selected from a database (vessels with homeports on small islands, skippers that we do not normally have contact with ect.).
 However, some of the obvious pitfalls are avoided, such as only selecting a well-known part of the fleet, to have a clear procedure on how to follow up on refusal and to collect this information.
-Furthermore Denmark is now weighing the possibility of selecting a vessel equally although vessels below 10 meters have been excluded.
-The main reasons to exclude these vessels are the lack of logbooks and thereby it is very difficult to make sure that they are targeting a fishery we would like to monitor.
-The larges advances with the system is the increased number of vessels included in the sampling as well as a documentations of the refusals.
-The numbers of vessels have increased by 30% since the change of the sampling programme and as it has been shown in other studies that the main part of the uncertainties is between vessels, it makes good sense to increase the number of ships to be sampled.
+Furthermore, Denmark is now weighing the possibility of selecting all active vessel equally although smaller vessels below 10 meters have been excluded.
+The main reasons to exclude the below 10 meters vessels are lack of logbooks and thereby gear information making it very difficult to ensure targeting the selected fishery.
+The advances with the system is the increased number of vessels included in the sampling as well as a documentation of the refusals.
+The numbers of vessels have increased by 30% since the change of the sampling programme and as it has been shown in other studies that the main part of the uncertainties is between vessels, it makes good sense to increase the number of unique ships to be sampled.
 Another reason for inconsistencies between planned no of trips and achieved number is the dynamic in the fishery making it difficult to predict spatial and temporal fishing patterns for some metiers at the time of planning the NP.
 However, with the new system we try to follow the fishery by calling the selected fisherman and if he is going on a trip, we are obliged to sample according to the DCF, we will conduct the trip although it is conducted in another area and with another metier.
 The improved Danish observer sampling program, in place since 2011, has incorporated refusal rates from the random selected fishermen giving a much better overview of the bias in the sampling program in connection to the sampling population and the coverage of this.
 In 2012 and 2013 some smaller improvements have been incorporated in the designs to make it more operational and user-friendly.
 The design has also been presented in international working groups (WKPICS I and II and SGPIDS III) where standardization towards other MS designs has been incorporated.

-To decrease the refusal rates in the different frames effort has been taken place in 2015 to inform the fishermen on how the data is being used this has been conducted on local annual general meeting (AGM) in the fishermens organisations and to meetings in a regional context.
+To decrease the refusal rates in the different frames effort has been taken place in 2016 to inform the fishermen on how the data is being used this has been conducted on local annual general meeting (AGM) in the fishermens organisations and to meetings in a regional context.